rajath111/ds-heap-python/Readme.md

-# Heap Data structure using List and Tree
+# Heap Data structure using List

 Heap is a data structure which returns maximum / minimum value from collection of data on O(log n).
 Average time complexity of both insertion and retrival is O(log n).
 There are two variants of heap.